 Get Informed

-If you’re like most people, you’ve got a million questions rushing through your head.
+If you’re like most people, you have a million questions rushing through your head.
 Why did this happen?
 How will I ever be able to trust again?
 Is there hope for my marriage?
 Where do I go from here?
 How can I be sure it’s over?
 And will we ever be able to love again?
-We’ve got a great collection of articles, videos, and newsletters that explore the complicated aspects of betrayal, infidelity, forgiveness and recovery.
+We have a vast collection of articles, videos, and newsletters that explore the complicated aspects of betrayal, infidelity, forgiveness and recovery.

 Step 3: